Mont Mégantic National Park – Best Trails and Hiking Guide

 Best Winter Hiking Trails in Mont Mégantic National Park

-This was our favorite trail in the national park.
+This is our favorite trail in the national park.
 Although it leads to the park’s highest summit, we didn’t find the climb to be too difficult as the ascent is done fairly gradually throughout the first half of the hike, and, although there aren’t as many official viewpoints as some of the other trails, those that are there are truly spectacular.
 And if that wasn’t enough, walking through the frozen forest near the summit is a surreal scene, and arriving next to the Observatory is a jaw-dropping experience.

 Distance: 11.7 km